ionic-team/ionic-site/content/docs/intro/installation/index.md

 ### Ionic CLI and Cordova

 To create Ionic projects, you'll need to install the latest version of the CLI and Cordova.
 Before you do that, you'll need a recent version of Node.js.
-[Download the installer](https://nodejs.org/) for Node.js 6 or greater and then proceed to install the Ionic CLI and Cordova for native app development:
+[Download the installer](https://nodejs.org/) for NodeLTS and then proceed to install the Ionic CLI and Cordova for native app development:

 ```bash
 $ npm install -g ionic cordova